-FIRST LICENSED: December of 1972 as WN6UPE, upgraded to General Class as WA6UPE a year later, then to Advanced as KF6FM, and finally to Amateur Extra as WU6X.
+FIRST LICENSED: December of 1972 as WN6UPE, then General as WA6UPE, Advanced as KF6FM, and finally to Amateur Extra as WU6X.

 CURRENT STATION: Yaesu FT-1000D backed up by an Ameritron AL-80B amp.
-I work SSB, CW and digital modes of PSK, RTTY, Packet and JT65.
-A 40-foot tower supports HF antennas including a 2-element, 5-band Lightning Bolt QUAD at 45 feet, inverted V's for 40m and 80m, and a 2m "J" at 50 feet.
-I like to work "special events", so you may hear me in a pile-up now and then.
-I also work HF mobil on the way to work every day with a ICOM IC-706 MkIIG and High Sierra HS-1800 screwdriver antenna (pictures below).
+I work SSB, CW and digital modes of PSK, RTTY, Packet, JT65 and FSQcall.
+A 40-foot tower supports HF antennas including a 2-element, 5-band Lightning Bolt QUAD at 45 feet, inverted V's for 40m and 80m, a 2m "J" at 50 feet, and a discone on 6m at 25 feet.
+I also work HF mobile with an ICOM IC-706 MkIIG and High Sierra HS-1800 screwdriver antenna (pictures below).
 I recently added the Elecraft KX3 for portable and RV use, but also use it as the base station often for the incredible receiver and CW filters.

 I'm sure we have something in common, and hope to chat with you someday.
 I work all bands and modes and occasionally even Echolink, but lately on CW more than other modes.

 BCNU and 73, Dennis